marjohn56/udpbroadcastrelay/README.md

 - `id` must be unique number between instances with range 1 - 63.
 This is used to set the DSCP of outgoing packets to determine if a packet is an echo and should be discarded.
+- `blockid` can be used to drop packets received from other instances of udpbroadcastrelay using the specified ID value.
 - `udp-port` Destination udp port to listen to.
 Range 1 - 65535.
   Example values for common services are given below.
 - `-dev <ethx>` specifies the name of an interface to receive and